Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 The Author's Note seems to work well with a modified version of featherlite, taking aspects of caveman and other punctuation.

 In my experience to date, using new lines and regular featherlite separating categories of Author's Note appears to be less effective than combining them all into a single line entry.
 Generations follow the direction less effectively, and incoherence increases.
-As such, I use an Author's note that looks like the following (_updated July 8_).
+As such, I use an Author's note that looks like the following (_updated July 15_).
+Note that I am combining the Author, Writing Style, and signpost in this one entry.

 > Author's Note (Modified Example):
 >
 > > `[ Author: Terry Pratchett; Tags: romanticand light; Genre: Romance ]`<br>
+> > <br>
+> > `***`
+> >
+> > `[ Writing Style: descriptiveand creative]`
+>
-> > Alternatively, the previous style I used was acceptable:
+> > Alternatively, the previous style I used was acceptable:<br>
 > > `[ Author: Terry Pratchett; Tone: romanticand light; WritingStyle: descriptiveand creative ]`
 >
 > Notes on these examples: